Who We Are And What We Do

 We believe that person-directed planning is foundational to individual success in community living.
 We listen in order to understand what each individual wants in his/her life.
 We focus on the development of relationships and help individuals build their future based on dreams, strengths and capabilities.
 We believe in self-determination, inclusion, citizenship, contribution and participation.
 We encourage each individual to use their gifts and talents to contribute to life in their community.

 We provide inspiration, encouragement and opportunity for each individual to achieve new milestones toward a meaningful life in the community.
-We empower individuals to experience inclusion through educational, vocational, social/leisure, residential and employment opportunities.
+We empower individuals to experience inclusion through educational, vocational, social/leisure, supported living and employment opportunities.

 We create innovative and effective programming, based on evidence and best practices.
 We are problem-solvers, coordinators, facilitators and navigators, and we have the courage to assist those in need, even in the most challenging situations.